-- 5.1 All passengers shall be given a safety briefing and be offered the use of personal safety device whose use shall be demonstrated to them. - 5.2 All vessels used to transport visitors shall be inspected, licenced and registered by the Port Authority. - 5.3 The maximum carrying capacity as approved by the Port Authority shall be visibly displayed on the vessel. - 5.4 The approved fares shall be visibly displayed on the vessel. - 5.5 The operator shall not ask for more than the prescribed fare. - 5.6 Water taxi vessels shall- - (a) be maintained in good condition at all times; - (b) have garbage bags or bins available; - (c) have a first aid kit: - (d) have personal flotation devices for every passenger. - 5.7 Passengers shall have easy access and egress. - 5.8 Luggage shall be properly secured and carried in a safe manner. - 5.9 The vessel shall not carry more than the stipulated number of passengers.
+2020 Grenada Tourism Authority (Tourist Accommodation SRO.
+62 and Tourism Enterprise) Regulations 5.3 The maximum carrying capacity as approved by the Port Authority shall be visibly displayed on the vessel.
+5.4 The approved fares shall be visibly displayed on the vessel.
+5.5 The operator shall not ask for more than the prescribed fare.
+5.6 Water taxi vessels shall- (a) be maintained in good condition at all times; (b) have garbage bags or bins available; (c) have a first aid kit; (d) have personal flotation devices for every passenger.
+5.7 Passengers shall have easy access and egress.
+5.8 Luggage shall be properly secured and carried in a safe manner.
+5.9 The vessel shall not carry more than the stipulated number of passengers.
+5.10 All water taxi operators shall be suitably trained by the relevant authority.
+5.11 All water taxi operators shall operate from an approved area.
+5.12 Operators shall not solicit or demand gratuity from passengers.
+5.13 Operators shall be courteous and helpful to passengers.
+Anyone found to be abusive, discourteous or rude while on duty will be liable to disciplinary action as stipulated in the Tourist and Vendors Act of 2001.
+5.14 Structure and spaces considered non-watertight shall be provided with efficient drainage arrangements.